Court of Appeal decision on value-added tax (VAT) on foreign services

 The FIRS has issued the Income Tax (Transfer Pricing) Regulations, 2018.

-The new Regulations incorporate the 2017 updates to the Organisation for Economic Co-operation and Development's (OECD) Transfer Pricing Guidelines and some provisions contained in the African Tax Administration Forum’s (ATAF's) suggested approach to drafting transfer pricing legislation.
+The new Regulations incorporate the 2017 updates to the OECD's Transfer Pricing Guidelines and some provisions contained in the African Tax Administration Forum’s (ATAF's) suggested approach to drafting transfer pricing legislation.
 The Regulations also introduce administrative penalties for a wide range of offences.

 Singapore has ratified the DTT earlier signed between the country and Nigeria.